cogentcore/core/README.md

 * Use `AsType()` for methods that give you that give you that concrete type from a struct (where it isn't a conversion, just selecting that view of it)

+### Enums (const int)

+* Use plural for enum type, instead of using a "Type" suffix -- e.g., `NodeSignals` instead of `NodeSignalType`, and in general use a consistent prefix for all enum values: NodeSignalAdded etc

+* my version of stringer generates conversions back from string to given type

+* ki.EnumRegister (ki.AddEnum) -- see types.go -- adds a lot of important functionality to enums

 ## Struct structure

 * ALL Nodes need to be in Children of parent -- not e.g., as fields in a struct (unless they are definitely starting a new root at that point, in which case it is fine).
 Use an InitNode kind of constructor to build default children that are then equivalent to fields -- always there, accessible by name, etc.